 - Solana Monkey Business (SMB): One of the original NFT projects on Solana with 25k Twitter followers.
 I joined the MonkeDao Discord, which is a community owned and operated DAO for SMB holders and found it to be an inclusive and knowledgeable community on Solana.

-- Degenerate Ape Academy: I just think these 3d apes are fun and cool.
-They have 48k Twitter followers and a strong discord community.
-Lots of folks have these Apes as their profile picture (PFP) which is just one signal of their community presence.
+- Degenerate Ape Academy: I think these 3D apes are fun and cool.
+Mine looks like “The Dude” from the Big Lebowski.
+They have 48k Twitter followers and a solid discord community.
+Lots of folks have these Apes as their profile picture (PFP) which is just one signal of their community.

 - Aurory Project: The Aurory project plans to make a game and by releasing NFTs to users, they start to build a community and a player base for this game.
 They have 76k followers on Twitter and just announced that they will be dropping free NFTs from the game to all Aurory holders, which was a cool community development move and not something I’ve seen before.